Philipkilonzoke/philipkilonzoke.github.io/replit.md

 - Added service worker (sw.js) for offline functionality and caching
 - Reorganized all website files properly in root directory for GitHub deployment
 - Enhanced error handling for API calls and CORS issues
+- Cleaned up directory structure and removed duplicate files
+- Created comprehensive README.md for GitHub deployment
+- Verified all files are correctly arranged in root directory

 ## System Architecture